Best things to do in Egypt

 12. Take a hot air balloon ride

-Enjoying a magnificent view of the Theban Necropolis on Luxor’s west bank is one of the best things to do in Egypt.
-Hot air balloon rides are a popular activity for tourists visiting Egypt, particularly in the Luxor region.
-Luxor is located in the southern part of the country and is known for its ancient ruins, including the Karnak Temple and the Valley of the Kings.
+Seeing the Theban Necropolis on Luxor’s west bank from a hot air balloon is one of the best things to do in Egypt.
+These rides are popular with tourists, especially in the Luxor area, which is in the southern part of the country.
+Luxor is famous for its ancient ruins, like the Karnak Temple and the Valley of the Kings.

-Hot air balloon rides offer a unique and memorable way to see these sites and the surrounding countryside, as well as a chance to experience the peacefulness and beauty of the desert from a different perspective.
+Hot air balloon rides offer a unique way to see these sites and the surrounding countryside.
+It's also a chance to experience the calm and beauty of the desert from a different view.

 colossi-memnon-egypt-shutterstock_225465325